snaphydroponics/user-guide.snaphydroponics.info/_en/working-solution.md

 Add 25mL of SNAP A and <strong>mix well</strong>.
 Add 25mL of SNAP B <strong>mix well</strong>.
 The order by which SNAP A and SNAP B is added does not matter.
 However, it is important to mix the solution well before adding the next SNAP solution. <strong>Do not</strong>
-not to mix SNAP A and SNAP B together before adding them to water.
+mix SNAP A and SNAP B together before adding them to water.
 Mixing SNAP A and SNAP B will cause them to react with each other which will render the solution ineffective.